facebook meta

 3. Don’t be afraid to share.
 Before we lift a finger on any project, we speak with employees.
 And once we’ve crafted a plan with their input, we share it with them again.
 Not only does this help us avoid blind spots in our work; it also builds trust and accountability.
 It helps employees feel that the change is happening with them, not to them.
 Even if you anticipate how your employees feel in advance, inviting them to participate will create a climate for adoption.

 All of this comes down to a sense of empathy and a commitment to intentional effort.
 Of course, it’s easier and faster to ignore perceptions, focus on compliance, and hit the accelerator.
 And that’s precisely why most transformation projects fail.
-But if you want to protect your investment, win your team’s loyalty, and ensure your change’s survival, you willl put in the work.
+But if you want to protect your investment, win your team’s loyalty, and ensure your change’s survival, you will put in the work.